-INDICATOR REPORT PERIOD Objective 1.1 A full range of New Zealand's ecosystems is con nserved to a healthy functioning state Number of target ecosystem projects implemented Annually % of environmental unit under indigenous vegetation and protected Annually % of environmental unit in marine protected areas Annually Size-class structure of canopy dominants Annually updated, with a full report every 5 years (i.e. as the 5-year rotation of measurement of Tier 1 sample plots is completed) [†] Representation of plant functional types Annually updated, with a full report every 5 years (as above) Demography of widespread animal species Annually updated, with a full report every 5 years (as above) Representation of animal guilds Identify potential guilds in 2012-2013 Evaluate guilds in 2013-2014 First report on measure in 2015-2016 and annually thereafter Objective 1.2 Nationally threatened species are conserved to 6 ensure persistence [‡] Number of target threatened species projects implemented Annually Number of extinctions Due to be reported every 3 years.
-Next report due in Annual Report 2012, subject to completion of updates to the threatened species lists Number of 'threatened' and 'at risk' species As above Demographic response to management population level for selected 'threatened' and 'at risk' taxa Will be first reported in Annual Report 2012 (for the status of a subset of taxa) and annually thereafter Objective 1.3 Nationally iconic natural features are maintained Number of target nationally iconic natural features projects implemented or restored Annually Measures under development Develop draft result measures in 2012-2013 • Evaluate draft measures in 2013-2014 Report on achievement in 2015-2016 Objective 1.4 Nationally iconic species are managed to ensure their populations are maintained or rectored Number of target iconic species projects implemented Annually Demographic response to management of 'threatened' and 'at risk' taxa that are nationally iconic species Will be first reported in Annual Report 2012 and annually thereaft Will be first reported in Annual Report 2012 and annually thereafted objective 1.6) for other species Objective 1.6) for other species Objective 1.5 Locally treasured natural heritage is maintained of Number of target locally treasured natural heritage projects or restored through partnerships Develop draft register of locally treasured natural heritage assets Objective 1.6) for other species Objective 1.5 Locally treasured natural heritage is maintained of Number of target locally treasured natural heritage projects Develop draft register of locally treasured natural heritage assets in 2012-2013 Objective 1.6) for other species Objective 1.5 Locally treasured natural heritage is maintained of Number of target locally treasured natural heritage projects Develop draft register of locally treasured natural heritage assets in 2012-2013 Develop work plans and portfolios (including targets) in 2013-201 Objective 1.6) for other species Objective 1.5 Locally treasured natural heritage is maintained of Number of target locally treasured natural heritage projects Develop draft register of locally treasured natural heritage assets in 2012-2013 Develop work plans and portfolios (including targets) in 2013-201 Implement projects in 2014-2015 Objective 1.6) for other species Objective 1.5 Locally treasured natural heritage is maintained of Number of target locally treasured natural heritage projects implemented Develop draft register of locally treasured natural heritage assets in 2012-2013 Develop work plans and portfolios (including targets) in 2013-201 Implement projects in 2014-2015 Report on achievement in 2015-2016 Derived from status and trend (Tier 1) monitoring results (under objective 1.6) for other species Objective 1.5 Locally treasured natural heritage is maintained of Number of target locally treasured natural heritage projects implemented Measures under development Develop draft register of locally treasured natural heritage assets in 2012-2013 Develop work plans and portfolios (including targets) in 2013-201 Implement projects in 2014-2015
+INDICATOR REPORT PERIOD Objective 1.1 A full range of New Zealand's ecosystems is con served to a healthy functioning state Number of target ecosystem projects implemented Annually % of environmental unit under indigenous vegetation and protected Annually % of environmental unit in marine protected areas Annually Size-class structure of canopy dominants Annually updated, with a full report every 5 years (i.e. as the 5-year otation of measurement of Tier 1 sample plots is completed)† Representation of plant functional types Annually updated, with a full report every 5 years (as above) Demography of widespread animal species Annually updated, with a full report every 5 years (as above) Representation of animal guilds Identify potential guilds in 2012-2013 Evaluate guilds in 2013-2014 First report on measure in 2015-2016 and annually thereafter Objective 1.2 Nationally threatened species are conserved to e ensure persistence Number of target threatened species projects implemented Annually Number of extinctions Due to be reported every 3 years.
+Last report date 2012.
+Number of 'threatened' and 'at risk' species As above Demographic response to management population level for selected 'threatened' and 'at risk' taxa Will be first reported in Annual Report 2012 (for the status of a subset of taxa) and annually thereafter Objective 1.3 Nationally iconic natural features are maintained or restored Number of target nationally iconic natural features projects implemented Annually Measures under development Develop draft result measures in 2012-2013 Evaluate draft measures in 2013-2014 Report on achievement in 2015-2016 Objective 1.4 Nationally iconic species are managed to ensure their populations are maintained or restored Number of target iconic species projects implemented Annually Demographic response to management of 'threatened' and 'at risk' taxa that are nationally iconic species Will be first reported in Annual Report 2012 and annually thereafte Derived from status and trend (Tier 1) monitoring results (under objective 1.6) for other species Will be first reported in Annual Report 2012 and annually thereafte Objective 1.5 Locally treasured natural heritage is maintained of or restored through partnerships Number of target locally treasured natural heritage projects implemented Develop draft register of locally treasured natural heritage assets in 2012-2013 Develop work plans and portfolios (including targets) in 2013-2014 Implement projects in 2014-2015 Report on achievement in 2015-2016 Measures under development Develop draft result measures in 2012-2013 Wiededies draef development Evaluate draft measures in 2013-2014